 That can be a tough pill to swallow for marketers, but it’s best to work with the truth in hand when forming a battle plan.

-According to Forrester Research, B2B buyers wait until they are 65-90 percent of the way through the purchasing journey before they approach a vendor.
+According to Forrester Research, B2B buyers wait until they are 65-90% of the way through the purchasing journey before approaching a vendor.

-By nurturing these leads, you can better prime them for taking the final step, as well as build a stronger bond between them and your brand.
+By nurturing these leads, you can better prime them to take the final step and build a stronger bond between them and your brand.

 This isn’t a kumbaya drum circle kind of bond, but it certainly is a strong foundation of trust.

-A study by Marketo found that nurturing leads allowed the company to generate 50 percent more sales-ready leads.
+A study by Marketo found that nurturing leads enabled the company to generate 50% more sales-ready leads.

 lead nurturing marketo study

-Additionally, Marketo found that lead nurturing led to prospects qualifying up to 20 percent faster, especially in cases where leads were taking more than a month to qualify.
+Additionally, Marketo found that lead nurturing led to prospects qualifying up to 20 percent faster, especially when leads took more than a month to qualify.

 Another study, this one by Annuitas Group, found that nurtured leads resulted in purchases that were 47 percent larger than non-nurtured leads.

-Yet, despite the overwhelming evidence demonstrating the advantages of B2B lead nurturing best practices, only 36 percent of marketers engage in it.
+Yet, despite overwhelming evidence of the advantages of B2B lead-nurturing best practices, only 36 percent of marketers engage in them.

 The reasons only a small number of teams use lead nurturing best practices is because the majority of B2B sales teams out there are comprised of dumb-dumbs (it had to be said).